Faith. It is a word that we hear all the time.

 - Full of trust or confidence in someone or something

-This faith came from the Word of God:
+It came from the Word of God:

 “So faith comes out of hearing, and hearing through the word of Christ.”
 (Romans 10:17)

-Faith can only happen from a newborn heart, generated by God.
+It can only happen from a newborn heart, generated by God.
 It is a gift from God.
 This is a unique way in which Jesus Christ brings redemption to people.

 Therefore, since we have been made right in God’s sight by faith, we have peace with God because of what Jesus Christ our Lord has done for us. (“Romans 5:1”).
 It also helps us to fight and motivates us to do what God yearns us to do.

 God is not only the Giver of faith, but He is also the Author, the Creator, of our faith.
-(Hebrews 12:1-3) looking unto Jesus, the author, and finisher of our faith, who for the joy that was set before Him endured the cross, despising the shame, and is set down at the right hand of the throne of God.
+(Hebrews 12:1-3).
+Looking unto Jesus, the author, and finisher of our faith, who for the joy that was set before Him endured the cross, despising the shame, and is set down at the right hand of the throne of God.